TiVo Corporation

-TiVo Corporation, formerly known as the Rovi Corporation and Macrovision Solutions Corporation, was an American technology company.
-Headquartered in San Jose, California, the company is primarily involved in licensing its intellectual property within the consumer electronics industry, including digital rights management, electronic program guide software, and metadata.
+TiVo Corporation, formerly known as the Rovi Corporation and Macrovision Solutions Corporation, was an American technology company headquartered in San Jose, California.
+Now operating as Xperi, the company is primarily involved in licensing its intellectual property within the consumer electronics industry, including digital rights management, electronic program guide software, and metadata.
 The company holds over 6,000 pending and registered patents.
 The company also provides analytics and recommendation platforms for the video industry.

 In 2016, Rovi acquired digital video recorder maker TiVo Inc., and renamed itself TiVo Corporation.
 On May 30, 2019, TiVo announced the appointment of Dave Shull as the company's new president and CEO.

 On December 19, 2019, TiVo merged with Xperi; the combined firm operates as Xperi.

 History

-Macrovision Corporation was established in 1983.
+Macrovision Corporation was established in 1983 by Victor Farrow and John O. Ryan.
 The 1984 film The Cotton Club was the first video to be encoded with Macrovision technology when it was released in 1985.
 The technology was subsequently extended to DVD players and other consumer electronic recording and playback devices such as digital cable and satellite set-top boxes, digital video recorders, and portable media players.
 By the end of the 1980s, most major Hollywood studios were utilizing their services.

 In the 1990s, Macrovision acquired companies with expertise in managing access control and secure distribution of other forms of digital media, including music, video games, internet content, and computer software.

-John O. Ryan (founder and CEO of Macrovision from June 1995 to October 2001) and William A. Krepick (president of Macrovision Corporation from July 1995 to July 2005 and CEO from October 2001 to July 2005) led the company through an IPO in 1997 priced at $9.00 a share.
+Ryan (founder and CEO of Macrovision from June 1995 to October 2001) and William A. Krepick (president of Macrovision Corporation from July 1995 to July 2005 and CEO from October 2001 to July 2005) led the company through an IPO in 1997 priced at $9.00 a share.
 Under their leadership, the company went from a private company with sales of under $20 million to a global, publicly traded corporation with annual sales of $220 million and market cap exceeding $1 billion.

 In July 2005, the company hired Alfred J. Amoroso as chief executive officer and president to succeed William A. Krepick, who announced his retirement earlier in the year.

 Macrovision acquired Gemstar-TV Guide on May 2, 2008, in a cash-and-stock deal worth about $2.8 billion.
 The combined company would seek to be “the homepage for the TV experience,” said Mr. Amoroso.

 After the announcement of its intent to buy Gemstar-TV Guide, Macrovision made other changes in order to focus on entertainment technology, including selling its software business unit, valued at approximately $200 million, to private equity firm Thoma Cressey Bravo.
 The divestiture of the software business unit closed on April 1, 2008, becoming Acresso Software.
 Macrovision also ultimately sold off parts of Gemstar-TV Guide not focused on digital entertainment, including TryMedia, eMeta, TV Guide Magazine, TV Guide Network and the TV Games Network.

 The company also bought two companies providing entertainment metadata: All Media Guide on November 6, 2007, and substantially all the assets of Muze, Inc. on April 15, 2009.